paultanger/realty-markets-analyzer/readme.md

 ### Construction data

-New construction could influence the supply and demand of residential properties and could be a leading indicator for changes in an area.For the most part this was straightforward and had CBSA information, though only for the top 75 areas.
+New privately-owned residential construction - A monthly survey of 9,000 selected permit-issuing places; and an annual census of an additional 11,000 permit places that are not in the monthly sample.
+The monthly sample of permit-issuing places was selected using a stratified systematic sample procedure.
+All permit places located in selected large metropolitan areas were selected with certainty.
+The remaining places were stratified by state.
+New construction could influence the supply and demand of residential properties and could be a leading indicator for changes in an area.
+For the most part this was straightforward and had CBSA information, though only for the top 75 areas.

 ### Rental vacancy data